top of page

 Housing Department Formed, Inclusionary Housing Multiplied (2008-2019)

 In 2018 the Inclusionary Housing Ordinance was up for review.
-A GPAHG subcommittee spent a year studying ways to strengthen this complex ordinance.
+A MHCH subcommittee spent a year studying ways to strengthen this complex ordinance.
 They decided to advocate for retaining the in-lieu fee option (at a much higher rate) since it is the only locally generated funding source for affordable housing.
 If affordable housing developers are approved for a project in Pasadena, they often apply for and receive in lieu funding from the city.
-They can then leverage this seed money anywhere up to 3-8 times to build out the funding needed to complete the project.
+They can then leverage this seed money anywhere up to 3-8 times to obtain the funding needed to complete the project.

-GPAHG Helps Pasadena Craft an Award-Winning Housing Element (2013-2021)
+We Helped Pasadena Craft an Award-Winning Housing Element (2013-2021)

-Many in GPAHG believe that its efforts were at least partly responsible for this HE winning a Planning Award of Merit for Focused Issue Planning by the California-Los Angeles Chapter of the American Planning Association.
+Many of us believe that its efforts were at least partly responsible for this HE winning a Planning Award of Merit for Focused Issue Planning by the California-Los Angeles Chapter of the American Planning Association.
 Additionally, this Housing Element, alongside Austin, TX, won the 2014 Larson Housing Policy Leadership Award for Best Housing Element by the Urban Land Institute’s Tewillinger Center for Housing.
 GPAHG continually participates at city council meetings to encourage the goals of the Housing Element are met and implemented.
 See here.

-GPAHG Holds Fuller Seminary Accountable for Affordable Housing and
+We Hold Fuller Seminary Accountable for Affordable Housing and

 Spurs a Stronger Tenant Protection Ordinance [TPO] (2014-present)

-In 2014, GPAHG was alerted to Fuller Seminary’s sale of 197 student housing units to Carmel Partners, a luxury builder.
-By so doing it broke their 20-year Fuller Master Plan (MP) agreement with the city, which was adopted in 2006 and stated that all housing within its MP was to be used for affordable student housing.
-GPAHG sought to retain this agreement in multiple ways—first, by seeking to apply AB 2222, whereby a unit in which a lower income person had lived within the past five years had to be replaced in the new development.
-This law only applied to developments asking for a density bonus.
+In 2014, we were alerted to Fuller Seminary’s sale of 197 student housing units to Carmel Partners, a luxury builder.
+By so doing it broke their 20-year Fuller Master Plan (MP) agreement with the city, which was adopted in 2006 that stated that all housing within its MP was to be used for affordable student housing.
+We sought to retain this agreement in multiple ways—first, by seeking to apply AB 2222, whereby a unit in which a lower income person had lived within the past five years had to be replaced in the new development.
+This law applied only to developments asking for a density bonus.
 The AB 1818 state Density bonus law allows up to 35% more units in a development if very-low income units are included, overriding existing allowed densities.
 Additionally, Pasadena allows an additional 50% density bonus in the central district to encourage new development away from single family neighborhoods.
 Typically, these are attractive tools to incentivize developers to provide affordable units.
-But Carmel Partners were not interested in taking advantage of this bonus, so none of the 197 lower income units were replaced.
+But Carmel Partners was not interested in taking advantage of this bonus, so none of the 197 lower income units were replaced.
 This was a huge loss and missed opportunity since this site is ideal for higher density housing.

-In 2019, GPAHG organized a prayer vigil on the Fuller Campus for another housing issue.
+In 2019, MHCH organized a prayer vigil on the Fuller Campus for another housing issue.
 On MLK Day, with close to 100 in attendance, pastors and leaders asked God to preserve Chang Commons, with 169 affordable student housing units, which are supposed to be preserved under Pasadena’s inclusionary policy.
 See here.

-Anti-camping Ordinance Was Fought and GPAHG Won!
+Anti-camping Ordinance Was Fought and We Won!
 (2016)

 In 2015 there was a significant rise in laws criminalizing homeless people in California, but these laws have only worsened, not solved, the problem.
-UC Berkeley Law’s Policy Advocacy Clinic conducted an extensive study of this problem in 2015 and concluded that “criminalization harms homeless people and perpetuates poverty by restricting access to the social safety net, affordable housing, and employment opportunities.”
+UC Berkeley's Policy Advocacy Clinic conducted an extensive study of this problem in 2015 and concluded that “criminalization harms homeless people and perpetuates poverty by restricting access to the social safety net, affordable housing, and employment opportunities.”

 http://www.homelesslivesmatterberkeley.org/pdf/CA_New_Vagrancy_Laws.pdf